Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-It would be interesting to know whether the category of weak Leibniz bimodules is the {\it smallest} symmetric monoidal category containing the category of all Leibniz bimodules as a reflective subcategory.
+of $\lf$-bimodules. \end{proposition} It would be interesting to know whether the category of weak Leibniz bimodules is the \textit{smallest} symmetric monoidal category containing the category of Leibniz bimodules as a~reflective subcategory.

-Let $\fdmod_\weak^\bi(\lf)$ denote the category of finite-dimensional weak $\lf$-bimodules for a Leibniz algebra $\lf$ which is a full subcategory of the category $\Mod_\weak^\bi(\lf)$ of all weak $\lf$-bimodules.
-If $\UL_\weak(\lf)\myhyphen\fdmod$ denotes the category of finite-dimensional unital left $\UL_\weak(\lf)$-modules, then we have the following equivalence of categories:
+Let $\fdmod_{\weak}^{\bi}(\lf)$ denote the category of finite-dimensional weak $\lf$-bimodules for a~Leibniz algebra $\lf$ which is a~full subcategory of the category $\Mod_{\weak}^{\bi}(\lf)$ of all weak $\lf$-bimodules.
+If $\UL_{\weak}(\lf)-\fdmod$ denotes the category of finite-dimensional unital left $\UL_{\weak}(\lf)$-modules, then we have the following equivalence of categories:

-As a consequence, we obtain that the category of finite-dimensional weak Leibniz bimodules is a locally finite $\fbb$-linear abelian category (see \cite[Chapter VIII]{McL} or \cite[Definitions 1.8.1, 1.2.2, and 1.3.1, respectively]{EGNO}):
+As a~consequence, we obtain that the category of finite-dimensional weak Leibniz bimodules is a~locally finite $\fbb$-linear abelian category (see~\cite[Chapter VIII]{McL} or~\cite[Definitions~1.8.1, 1.2.2, and 1.3.1, respectively]{EGNO}):